-We can interpret this new mode as a kind of laser-type instability (or, equivalently, as Bose-Einstein condensate) of the resonantly driven magnons.
-As the mode oscillates in time and space it defines a ``time crystal'', or more precisely, a ``time quasicrystal'' as frequency and momentum, determined by \cref{eq:resonanceCond} is incommensurate with the driving frequency $\omega$ and the pitch vector $\vb q$ of the underlying helical state.
+We can interpret this new mode as a kind of laser-type instability (or, equivalently, as a Bose-Einstein condensate) of the resonantly driven magnons.
+As the mode oscillates in time and space it defines a ``time crystal'', or more precisely, a ``time quasicrystal'', as the frequency and momentum of oscillation determined by \cref{eq:resonanceCond} are \emph{incommensurate} with the driving frequency $\omega$ and the pitch vector $\vb q$ of the underlying conical state.
 From the viewpoint of symmetry, due to the presence of the oscillating field, time-translation invariance is only discrete.
 This discrete symmetry is then spontaneously broken by the time quasicrystal.

-In Fig.~\ref{fig:fscrewOfB1} we show the screwing frequency as function of the amplitude of the oscillating magnetic field.
+In Fig.~\ref{fig:fscrewOfB1} we show the screwing frequency as a function of the amplitude of the oscillating magnetic field.
 For small amplitudes, $\Wscrew$ grows quadratically in $B_\perp^x$, following exactly the prediction of perturbation theory.
 The screwing frequency continues to grow in the regime where the time quasicrystal forms but the rate of growth is strongly reduced.

 When we increase the driving further, the time quasicrystal also becomes unstable, see \cref{fig:fscrewOfB1} and \cref{fig:instabilityPhiOfT}.
 We enter a chaotic regime discussed in more detail in \cref{appD:chaos}.
-Note that our simulations are not reliable in this regime as it assumes translation invariance in the direction perpendicular to the $\vb q$ vector, which is valid both for the Archimedean screw solution and the time quasi crystal, but not in the chaotic regime.
+Note that our simulations are not reliable in this regime as they assume translational invariance in the direction perpendicular to the $\vb q$ vector, which is valid both for the Archimedean screw solution and the time quasicrystal, but not in the chaotic regime.